Noman1705088/ScribbleDom/README.md

 3. Results will be put in Outputs directory.
 4. To calculate adjusted rand index (ARI), you will need the ground truth labels.
 Put the ground truth labels at ```./Data/[dataset name]/[sample name]/manual_annotations.csv```.
 5.
+To find parameter value that give optimal result by grid search:
+Run, Likelihood/Likelihood.ipynb , with the inputs asked

 # Other Informations
 The folder ```Supplementary_figures``` has the high quality figures of the supplementary information of our research paper.